thfai2000/taichi-orm/README.md

   })
 ```

-## Using ComputedProperty as Related Entities
+## Using ComputeProperty as Related Entities

 Typical use cases are querying Related Entities and filtering related Entities
 Let's say a Product belongs to a Shop.